Spinning and Weaving with Nettle Fibre — the Urban Spinning Fibre

 You can live more sustainably by spinning nettle fibres and weaving cloth for your own clothes.

 The linen festival last Saturday was fantastic.
-I think it was the most enjoyable Linen Festival we’ve had a Joybilee Farm…Thank you to our farm helpers, Kara and Erika, you were both a big help to make the day go smoothly…to Evelyn for coming out for the day to help with the flax breaking, scutching and hackling…to Ian, Miranda, and Dana for supervising the kitchen activities, keeping the coffee going and making my lunch.
-Thank you to Sarah for supervising the craft area and being flexible, filling in whereever you were needed.
+I think it was the most enjoyable Linen Festival we’ve had a Joybilee Farm…Thank you to our farm helpers, Kara and Erika, you were both a big help to make the day go smoothly…to Evelyn for coming out for the day to help with the flax breaking, scutching and hackling…to Ian, Miranda, and Dana for supervising the kitchen activities, keeping the coffee going and making lunch.
+Thank you to Sarah for supervising the craft area and being flexible, filling in wherever you were needed.
 Thanks to Robin for making my dream of a Fibre Farm a reality — and for sharing your extensive knowledge of the financial aspects of self-sufficiency and homesteading.
 I’m so blessed to be married to you.

 And thank you to all of you for coming out for the day and sharing in our passion for sustainable clothing and self-sufficiency.
-Your kind enthusiasm made it very worth while.
+Your kind enthusiasm made it very worthwhile.

 Someone mentioned “Through the Eye of a Needle” during the learn-to-spin linen portion of the day and my curiosity was piqued.
 I think you will enjoy this video.

 John-Paul Flintoff talks about his journey to live more sustainably by spinning nettle fibres, weaving cloth and sewing his own clothes right down to the nettle underpants.
 I really enjoyed this video and just ordered the book from Amazon.